 Figure 2: Changed cursor

-- Holding the Ctrl key, drag the shape anywhere on the slide to create a copy (see Figure 3).
+- Without releasing the Ctrl key, drag the shape anywhere on the slide to create a copy (see Figure 3).
 Once your shape has been duplicated, and is dragged to the required position on the slide, release the Ctrl key.

 Figure 3: Create duplicate of the selected shape